 - Insect repellent.

-Don’t get overwhelmed by all this information and decide to keep your kids locked indoors all summer, hidden under the bed.
+Being cautious and prepared doesn’t have to equate to getting overwhelmed and keeping kids locked indoors all summer.
 Summer is a time for having fun, and a few bug bites and scrapes are worth it.
 Just make sure you and your summer nanny or babysitter are informed about these important summer safety tips.
 And then stop worrying, go have fun and enjoy your summer!